Seminole: 1700s to early 1800s

 During the colonial years, the Seminole were on relatively good terms with both the Spanish and the British.
 In 1784, after the American Revolutionary War, Britain came to a settlement with Spain and transferred East and West Florida to it.

 The Spanish Empire's decline enabled the Seminole to settle more deeply into Florida.
 They were led by a dynasty of chiefs of the Alachua chiefdom, founded in eastern Florida in the 18th century by Cowkeeper.
 Beginning in 1825, Micanopy was the principal chief of the unified Seminole, until his death in 1849, after removal to Indian Territory.
-This chiefly dynasty lasted past Removal, when the US forced the majority of Seminole to move from Florida to the Indian Territory (modern Oklahoma) after the Second Seminole War.
+This chiefly dynasty lasted past Removal, when the US forced the majority of Seminole to move from Florida to the Indian Territory, in modern Oklahoma, after the Second Seminole War.
 Micanopy's sister's son, John Jumper, succeeded him in 1849 and, after his death in 1853, his brother Jim Jumper became principal chief.
 He was in power through the American Civil War, after which the U.S. government began to interfere with tribal government, supporting its own candidate for chief.